 Yes, used coffee grounds are a great source of the primary nutrients an orchid plant needs.
 They contain nitrogen, phosphorus, and potassium, among other valuable minerals.
 Coffee grounds will decompose in an orchid’s soil, allowing the plant to soak up these nutrients with ease.

 Now that you know about orchid fertilization requirements, it’s time to put this information into practice.
 By following these steps and gathering the right materials, you can keep your orchids healthy and beautiful for years to come.
 So, get started with your fertilization schedule today and give your orchids the foundation they need to thrive.
+With proper care, orchids can live for many years to come.

 If you’re looking for your next orchid plant, see our in-depth guide to the best plant shops delivering orchids nationwide.